1m1-github/FairInbox/README.md

 ##

-FairInbox uses FairMarket as the DLT escrow and for the inbox ordering and FairFX as the DLT FX provider.
+FairInbox uses FairMarket(https://github.com/1m1-github/FairMarket) as the DLT escrow and for the inbox ordering and FairFX (https://github.com/1m1-github/FairFX) as the DLT FX provider.
-For the hackathon: FairFX, FairMarket, FairInbox are all parts of this project, split into separate repos.

 ## Innovation